nonnorm/nomini/www/content/_index.md

 - `nm-class`: Like `nm-bind`, but for classes.
 - `nm-ref`: Hold a reference to an element in your data scope.
 - `nm-form`: Automatically wire an entire form's inputs to reactive variables.
-- `nm-use`: Clone a template from the page and link it into the current data scope.

 </section>